RustAdministrator/rustadmin-tests/README.md

 candidate real-time `prio_speed=0` profile at the same bitrate.
 It checks first-frame output, complete software decode, encode throughput, output size, and decoded luma PSNR.
 Runtime `lib` and `lib64` directories from the codec prefix are added to `DYLD_LIBRARY_PATH`.
-RustAdmin does not advertise VideoToolbox HQ yet.
+Passing this test allows RustAdmin to advertise the matching VideoToolbox H264/HEVC HQ encoder path.

 Run dynamic localhost/resource probes: